All Of Me Chords | Real Book Guitar Lesson

 | Dm7 (II) | G7 (V) | C6 (I) Ebdim7 (bIIIdim7) | Dm7 (II) G7 (V) |

-In the B section, we get a IVm, a III without being major and a turnaround using a dim7 chord.
-All these are great to practice your jazz language over.
+In the B-section, we get the IVm, a III without being major, and a turnaround using a dim7 chord.
+All these are great to practise your jazz language over.

-Use the TAB lesson to get you going but then from here, stick with this chord chart.
+Use the TAB lesson to get you started (All Of Me – Guitar Lesson with TAB), but from there, stick with this chord chart to explore the fretboard further.

 All Of Me chord chart.